 This week’s special podcast guest is developmental and clinical psychologist, Kathy Platzman from Floortime Atlanta, an expert on the Developmental, Individual differences, Relationship-based (DIR) model.
-Not only is Dr. Platzman an Expert DIR Training Leader, but she is the Director of Clinical Training for the Interdisciplinary Council on Developmental and Learning (ICDL).
+Not only is Dr. Platzman an Expert DIR Training Leader, but she is the Director of Clinical Training for the International Council on Developmental and Learning (ICDL).
 She is also a Fielding Graduate University faculty member.

 How a caregiver’s regulation affects the child’s regulation with Dr. Kathy Platzman

 None of us self-regulate.
 We learn to self-regulate through co-regulating.
 The baby cries, we pick them up and calm them down, and if we can’t calm them down, we worry that something is very wrong.
 To focus on this first developmental capacity is not about figuring out if you can do it, then checking it off your list.
 We’re doing it all the time.
 It’s the basis of everything we do.

 You help everything when you help parents with this first capacity.
 You help them influence the child’s ability to learn, regulate, communicate, reason, and think.
 It’s the most important developmental capacity.
-Dr. Platzman thinks of the developmental ladder as a wedding cake where the layer on the bottom needs to be the largest and the sturdiest one.
+Dr. Platzman thinks of the developmental capacities as a wedding cake where the layer on the bottom, regulation, needs to be the largest and the sturdiest one.

 Parents really struggle with this first functional emotional developmental capacity in their children because the world is not designed for the autistic brain and at any moment, we know that anything can set off our child–whether due to sensory processing differences or otherwise.
 Some children can cry for hours at a time while others can be co-regulated with a loving caregiver fairly quickly.